-As I poured the wine, I couldn’t help but notice the woman from before.
+As I poured the wine, I couldn’t help but notice the older woman from before.
 She was alternately staring at me and her phone.
-This went on the whole time I went down the line of glasses until I reached the one in front of her.
+This continued the whole time I went down the line of glasses until I reached the one in front of her.

 “I know you,” she said.